tristandot/tableTranscriber/README.md

     - our trained model for astronomical table structure recognition (located: `tableExtractor/models/four_branches_tables`)
     - docExtractor's default trained model (created by Tom Monnier)
     - synthetic resources needed to generate SynDoc (collected by Tom Monnier, located: `tableExtractor/synthetic_resource`)
+	- a synthetic dataset with 10K images and their corresponding ground truths for the 4 branches of our network (located: `tableExtractor/datasets/synthetic_tables`) ; the synthetic images contain tables and diagrams inspired by astronomical manuscripts
     - DishasTables dataset (located: `tableExtractor/datasets/DishasTables`)
 - **HTR**:
     - our trained model for HTR on astronomical tables (located: `HTR/trained_networks/medieval_numbers.pth`)